dungureanu-endava/pao/Project/Project.md

 Each student will work on an individual project. </p>
 It will be presented in stages as detailed below.
 In order for a project to be graded at any of the stages, it must:

-* To not have compilation errors
+* Not have compilation errors
 * Implement requirements for that stage

 Timeline for presenting each stage: